PROBING THE FEMININE UNCONSCIOUS

 Rather than to illustrate various scenes in the story, my intent is to reveal the symbolic message at work, namely the female psyche’s cycle of loss and recovery, with its share of instinctuality, freedom, and vibrancy.
 My images explore the metaphorical link between the sealskin and a woman’s powerful inner self, often buried under years and layers of socialization.
 Just as, in dream interpretation, each character represents a facet of the dreamer, I employ self-portraiture to embody the tale’s different protagonists.
 Are there not within each woman areas of inhibiting darkness and areas of light that seek to burst forth?

 The process of using myself as a model intensified the mise en abymecomponent at play in this project.
 If I made quips about going to Scotland to retrieve my seal-skin, a shift occurred during my residency between the selkie’s quest and my own.
 A transfer which, paradoxically enough, led me to don long old-fashioned dresses, heavy and cumbersome.
 It was as though the search for liberation that underlies the tale unfolded, in my flesh, before the camera.
 And so emotion is brought to the forefront in tableaux where the heightened romanticism of nature takes on a tinge of the surreal.

 *The Wild Woman Archetype refers to the concept developed by storyteller and psychanalyst Clarissa Pinkola Estés in her book Women Who Run With the Wolves (1992).

-I also owe a debt of gratitude to the following institutions that generously facilitated my photo shoots on their grounds:
+I also owe a debt of gratitude to the following institutions that generously facilitated my video and photo shoots on their grounds: